-Our MVA plans specify the approach for collecting, assessing the validity of, and analyzing monitored data for each of the major measure types addressed under the programs or each custom project in the sample.
+Our M&V plans specify the approach for collecting, assessing the validity of, and analyzing monitored data for each of the major measure types addressed under the programs or each custom project in the sample.
 They address sampling, accuracy, and methods for gathering data outside of the metering period.
-MVA plans guide the project or measure level verification effort.
+M&V plans guide the project or measure level verification effort.

-Cx Associates uses state-of-the-art monitoring equipment and conducts the highly critical on-site data collection and engineering assessment efforts efficiently and with as little impact upon the participant's time and operation as possible.
+Using state-of-the-art monitoring equipment, we conduct the highly critical on-site data collection and engineering assessment efforts efficiently and with as little impact upon the participant's time and operation as possible.
 Our data collection efforts feature extensive use of instrumentation, including data loggers and advanced diagnostic tools.
 We work with electricians on site to ensure the safety of the site electrical system as metering equipment is installed and removed.

 Analysis includes quantification of energy savings by developing models of the as-operating, energy efficient condition based on meter and utility data and of the baseline condition either as a derivative of the as-operating model (for new construction and market opportunities) or from pre-installation meter data for retrofit measures.
 The analysis results in measure-level gross energy and demand savings calculations with known levels of engineering accuracy.

 Participant Surveys and Net-to-Gross Analysis

 To augment the gross savings analysis, interviews of building owners and design firms are conducted to determine freeridership and spillover , and, in some cases, the impact the program has on the market.
 Cx Associates develops surveys (in-person, telephone, written, electronic) for data collection and the databases to store and manipulate data.
 Our process typically includes triangulation of survey reviews to develop consistent net-to-gross ratios.